exabrial/java-mrt/README.md

 * all previous named codes in the *_ADDPATH versions are not supported

 This is great work but needs a code review / polishing and test cases.

+#### Migration/Fork information

+I forked and migrated this project from the original location to make a signed release in maven central.
+The original authort did wonderful work and I'm thankful for his project.
+This release is a drop-in replacement, with one notable exception: unknown attributes are simply ignored, rather than `AttributeException` being thrown.